Skip to main content

 Shiro Games · Shiro Games

 The farever co-op support class has a reputation problem.
-Not pulling weight is the most common complaint in r/Farever: and it's almost always a misread, not a game balance issue.
-The game is designed around support functioning as a force multiplier rather than a DPS contributor, and groups that cut support for a third damage player almost always regret it around floor 4.
+Not pulling weight is the most common complaint in r/FareverGame: and it's almost always a misread, not a game balance issue.
+The game is designed around support functioning as a force multiplier rather than a DPS contributor, and groups that cut support for a third damage player often regret it once dungeon content gets genuinely hard.

-This guide covers party composition by player count, the crafting job split that most groups skip, how dungeon depth works with and without support, and the gear/build coordination that separates a struggling group from one pushing consistent floor 5-6 runs.
+This guide covers party composition by player count, the crafting job split that most groups skip, how dungeon difficulty works with and without support, and the gear/build coordination that separates a struggling group from a group that clears content consistently.

 TL;DR: 4-player meta: 2 Damage (1 crit, 1 elemental), 1 Support, 1 Tank.
 2-player: Damage + Support.
-Support's value is floor extension, not DPS: groups without one hit a progression ceiling around floor 4.
+Support's value is survivability that lets Damage play aggressively, not raw DPS: groups without one tend to hit a progression wall as content gets harder.
 Discuss crafting job assignments before your first dungeon run.
+(An earlier version of this guide cited specific "floors 3-4 without Support, floors 5-6 with Support" numbers; we couldn't verify that ratio against any official or community source, so it's been removed.)

 Key Takeaways